Find Your Perfect School

 The assignments, however, are arranged sequentially to ensure a steady learning pace, starting from the basics of vocabulary and grammar and advancing into intermediate topics.
 In addition, every assignment is designed to build on the learning from the past assignment.

-There are 38 courses in the curriculum and 120 total credit hours.
+This degree in Spanish offers 38 courses in the curriculum and 120 total credit hours.
 Each class lasts for 7.5 weeks, meaning the program can be completed in four years.

 Accreditation: Higher Learning Commission (HLC)